skillitzimberg/ua-clone/README.md

 # UaClone
-This project is an attempt to 'clone' the Under Armour website.
+This project is an attempt to 'clone' the [Under Armour website](https://www.underarmour.com/en-us/).

-The initial project directories and files were generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.6.5.
+You can see the current state of my project deployed [here](https://ua-clone.firebaseapp.com).

 ### Author
 Scott Bergler